The Los Angeles Police Department is reporting concern that domestic violence has increased since the beginning of the COVID-19 crisis.

 This is why it is essential for anyone facing domestic violence charges, even if it feels like everything is blown our of proportion, to contact an attorney who will stand with you or your loved one and put in the work to resolve the case so that it won’t impact your future and let you move on.

-For immediate help, you can call me, Los Angeles criminal defense attorney Jerod Gunsberg, at (323) 633-3423 or contact me via the secure contact form on this page for a free and confidential consultation and we’ll schedule a time to discuss your case.
+For immediate help, you can call me, Los Angeles criminal defense attorney Jerod Gunsberg, at (323) 633-3423 or contact me via the secure contact form on this page for a confidential consultation and we’ll schedule a time to discuss your case.